RobinMagnet/pyFM/docs/source/index.rst

 This package implements shape signatures, functional map optimization and refinement algorithms, and above all an easy-to-use interface for using functional maps.

-The package is now in **v1.0.0** as it has been stable for quite a long time.
-It had been released on PyPI.
+The package has been stable for quite a long time and is released on PyPI as `pyfmaps <https://pypi.org/project/pyfmaps/>`_.

 Key Features
 ------------